arxanas/how-to-survive-eecs-281/_drafts/from-183.md

 }
 {% endhighlight %}

-This is only worse than `break`, since it's fragile (changing the loop condition can cause your code to, ehm, break) and its significance can be unclear.
+This is only ever worse than `break`, since it's fragile (changing the loop condition can cause your code to, ehm, break) and its significance can be unclear.
 At this point, you should just use `break`.

 ### Reading input